decomplect-io/server_tools/README.md

 - `bootstrap`: Installs Chef on the provided host
 - `provision`: Runs chef with the provided list of roles/recipes
-- `install_deb_package`: Installs a local Debian package on the remote host (optionally purges the older version)
+- `install-deb-package`: Installs a local Debian package on the remote host (optionally purges the older version)

 All command line flags can be seen by running `server_tools help`.